dszakallas/ldbc_snb_datagen_blogpost/readme.md

 | 300 | 9       | MapReduce | i3.xlarge     | 44            | 1.32                      |

 It can be observed that the runtime per scale factor only increases slowly, which is good.
 The metric charts show an underutilized, bursty CPU.
 The bursts are supposedly interrupted by the disk I/O parts when the node is writing the results of a completed job.
-It can also be seen that the memory only starts to get consumed after 10 minutes of the run has passed already.
+It can also be seen that the memory only starts to get consumed after 10 minutes of the run have passed.

 ![CPU Load for the Map Reduce cluster is bursty and less than 50% on average (SF_100)](mr_sf100_cpu_load.png)